 Rich is an accomplished life-long sailor and one of the most experienced cruising boaters in the Great Lakes Cruising Club.
 His extensive cruising experience encompasses all five Great Lakes, and well beyond, in a wide range of boats.

 Mark is a long time Lake Erie sailor who since the1980's has enjoyed exploring the sights and sounds his home lake.
 Retirement gave Mark the chance to stretch his cruising legs and to cook and cruise his way across all five of our fabulous Great Lakes.
 Mark is a Port Captain for the Great Lakes Cruising Club and has also presented Cruising Lake Erie seminars at Cleveland's Mid America Boat Show and at the Toronto International Boat Show.

-Deb and Mike Hurvey, with both sail and power experience as well as being both GLCC and AGLCA members, began their Great Loop travels in 2016.
-Hop on board as they share their loop experience and planning.
+Deb and Mike Hervey, with both sail and power experience as well as being both GLCC and AGLCA members, began their Great Loop travels in 2016.
+They received the Admiral Bayfield Award from the GLCC in 2023 for cruising all five of the Great Lakes.
+Hop aboard as they share their loop experience and planning.